jorgepedret/Land-Plan/README.md

+# Land Plan

+LANdpLAN is a computer program that puts the ability of planning a successful food producing landscape in the hands of anyone who has some basic computing skills.

+So far it is an idea and a program is in the making.

+Your help is wanted, I (Jonathan) am not a programmer... yet...

-Requirements:
+## Requirements:

-*if you're on mac and get an error about java you need to have a Java Runtime Environment or JRE.
+* If you're on mac and get an error about java you need to have a Java Runtime Environment or JRE.
 Go online and search for the newest one.
 Download and install it.

-*LibreOffice version 7.3.5.2 and 7.2.7.2 work on linux.  other versions may give the error: The connection to the data source “LANdpLAN.odb” could not be established.  error in script file line 1 Unexpected token  UNIQUE, requires COLLATION in statement [SET DATABASE UNIQUE] ./connectivity/source/drivers/jdbc/Object.cxx:175
+* LibreOffice version 7.3.5.2 and 7.2.7.2 work on linux.  other versions may give the error: The connection to the data source “LANdpLAN.odb” could not be established.  error in script file line 1 Unexpected token  UNIQUE, requires COLLATION in statement [SET DATABASE UNIQUE] ./connectivity/source/drivers/jdbc/Object.cxx:175

-﻿*You must change the macro security settings in Libreoffice:
+* You must change the macro security settings in Libreoffice:
 	Open LibreOffice and got to:
 	>Tools>Options>LibreOffice>Security>Macro Security...>Medium

-*32bit linux computers* will crash unless you add a boot parameter to the kernel by:
+* 32bit linux computers will crash unless you add a boot parameter to the kernel by:
 	From a terminal (or after pressing Alt + F2) run: gksudo gedit /etc/default/grub
 	(or use sudo nano if gksudo or gedit are not available) and enter your password.